 The Healthy Start Coalition of Flagler and Volusia Counties strives to make improvements in the local, state and national maternal and child health system of care.
 The following resources may be useful for healthcare providers with the same goal in mind – healthier moms and babies.
 Click the links below to access the PDF file or website.

-NEW!
 National Institute for Children’s Health Quality – Resources, guidelines, infographics, quality improvement tips, reports, toolkits and tools for topics such as breastfeeding, medical home, infant health, autism, obesity and more.

 Quality Improvement 101 – This interactive online course, provided free of charge by the National Institute for Children’s Health Quality (NICHQ), teaches the fundamentals of quality improvement (QI) and how to use this methodology to create effective, beneficial change.